istio/community/README.md

 Visit [istio.io](https://istio.io) for in-depth information about using Istio.

 ## Istio authors
-Istio is an open source project with an active development community.
+Istio is an open-source project with an active development community.
 The project was started by teams from Google and IBM, in partnership with the Envoy team at Lyft.

-## Community meeting
+## Community Meeting

 We have public, [recorded](https://www.youtube.com/channel/UC-zVlo1F3mUbExQ96fABWcQ), community meetings.
-They happen on the fourth Thursday of every month at 10am US/Pacific.
+They happen on the fourth Thursday of every month at 10 AM US/Pacific.
 [Map that to your local time](https://time.is/compare/1000_in_San_Francisco,_California).

 [Join this group](https://groups.google.com/forum/#!forum/istio-community-video-meetings)
 to have the meetings automatically added to your calendar.